alexwlchan/alexwlchan.net/src/_drafts/screenshots.md

 ---
 layout: post
 title: You should take more screenshots
-summary: If you do any sort of creative digital work, screenshots and screen recordings are your best hope of remembering it.
+summary: If you do any sort of creative digital work, screenshots and screen recordings are a great way to remember it.
 tags: digital-preservation
 theme:
   card_type: summary_large_image
   image: /images/2022/screenshot_card.png
 index:
   image: /images/2022/screenshot_card.png
-  tint_color: "#32267d"
 ---

 I've been using computers for about two decades.
 I still have some of my oldest files; the earliest I can definitively date are from 2003, but I'm sure they aren't the first things I made on a computer.
-(Whether this makes me old or young depends on your perspective.)

 Digital work is inherently ephemeral.
 One of the reasons I enjoy handcrafts and handwriting is that the physical objects serve as a permanent reminder of my past creativity.